How to Replace a Doorknob and Deadlock

 Step 4: Inspect the door for damage

 Old doors get worn around the latch.
-If the latch hole has chipped out timber or the bore has cracks, fill with epoxy wood filler (Selleys Knead-It Wood) before fitting the new lock.
-New lock into a chewed-out hole = the lock will work loose in 6 months.
+If the latch hole has chipped-out timber or the bore has cracks, fill with epoxy wood filler (Selleys Knead-It Wood) before fitting the new lock.
+New lock into a chewed-out hole = the lock works loose in 6 months.
+Five minutes of repair now saves a call-back later.

-Step 5: Dry-fit the new lock to check the backset
+Step 5: Dry-fit the new lock to check backset

 Before driving any screws, hold the new latch up to the bore hole.
 The latch tongue should sit centred in the bore.
-If it sits skewed (latch face on the door edge but the bore hole 10 mm off), you’ve got a backset mismatch and you need to either:
+If it sits skewed (latch face on the door edge but the bore hole 10 mm off), you’ve got a backset mismatch and you need to either adjust the latch’s backset (most Lockwood and Whitco latches have a slide-out adjuster), or return the lock and buy the right one.
+Don’t try to “make it work” by drilling a new bore.
+The cosmetic mess is permanent and you’ll see the patch every day.
+Trust me — I’ve watched alot of blokes ruin a door learning this the hard way.

 Step 6: Fit the latch first, faceplate flush